 Gluten-free mini pretzels bring that extra salty bite.
 And flaky salt elevates everything with texture and flavor.

-Here’s how we decorate our homemade halloween rice krispie treats:
+Here's how we decorate these:

 - Remove the entire hardened dough rectangle from the pan, using parchment paper to keep it together.

 - Top with melted chocolate.
 Use a spoon to brush it out evenly if you like.